+STANDARD OPERATING PROCEDURES | Updated May 2022

+Security Officer Certifications

-STANDARD OPERATING PROCEDURES Updated July 2020 Security Off ficer Certifications (Initials) I have verified that: Each End User is using the most current versions of the Santa Clara County HMIS Client Consent to Data Collection and ROI and the Partner Agency list.
+(Initials) I have verified that: Each End User is using the most current versions of the Santa Clara County HMIS Client Consent to Data Collection and ROI and the Partner Agency list.
 Each Partner Agency End User has been instructed to read and sign the Santa Clara County HMIS End User Agreement, which is viewed electronically in Clarity Human Services the first time a user logs into the system.
-Each Partner Agency End User has completed Santa Clara County HMIS Client Consent Training within the past twelve (12) months Each Partner Agency End User requires access to HMIS to perform her or his assigned duties.
-Partner A Agency Security Officer Name Partner Agency Security Officer Signature Date
+Fach Partner Agency End User has completed Santa Clara County HMIS Client Consent Training within the past twelve (12) months.